 IUCN Threatened Species List: https://www.iucnredlist.org/

-Can I sell things to you?
+Can i sell something to you?

 Unfortunately, we are not currently buying.
 If you have something you'd like to sell, we will only accept potential purchases through email.
 Please send a description and photos to sales.blackmoth@gmail.com and we will get back to you if interested.

-Do you offer wholesale?
+do you offer wholesale?

 Unfortunately, due to the time consuming nature of creating our products, we are unable to offer wholesale at this time.

-How do I care for my wet specimen?
+how do i care for my wet specimen?